VARIANTIS Encyclopedia of Human Anatomical Variation

 Literature-Based Documentation

-Historical and contemporary anatomical descriptions will form the foundation of each future entry.
+Historical and contemporary anatomical descriptions form the foundation of each encyclopedia entry.

 Cadaveric Evidence

-Human specimens and anatomical dissections will be used to document real morphological patterns and anatomical variants.
+Documented human specimens and anatomical dissections will be used to illustrate real morphological patterns and clinically relevant anatomical variants.

 Clinical Interpretation